boxoforanmore/PipingExample/README.md

 [![Build Status](https://travis-ci.com/boxoforanmore/PipingExample.svg?branch=master)](https://travis-ci.com/boxoforanmore/PipingExample)

--CPU.cc is a round-robining process selector that creates pipes and acts upon them -child.cc writes to pipes, sends traps and receives relevant messages that will eventually be passed back and printed by CPU.cc
+ - CPU.cc is a round-robining process selector that creates pipes and acts upon them
+ - child.cc writes to pipes, sends traps and receives relevant messages that will eventually be passed back and printed by CPU.cc

 Requirements: